TalaikisInc/react-native-obscure/README.md

 # __react-native-obscure__

 # NOTICE
-This repository will not longer be mantained, because I don't use React Native anymore.
-Feel free to fork and mantain it.
+This repository will not longer be maintained, because I don't use React Native anymore.
+Feel free to fork it and continue to develop/maintain it.

 ---